 In a case where a respondent admits to a violation(s) in writing, the student may request in writing to have a decision as to appropriate sanction made administratively by a hearing officer rather than have the charges referred to a hearing body.
 In such situations, the student waives the right to a hearing and the related procedural guarantees provided by a hearing body.
 Administrative decisions in academic misconduct cases involving graduate students may be made in consultation with the graduate school.
-Following an administrative decision, the student retains the right to request an appeal (see Administrative Code Section 3335-23-18) of the original decision, but may do so only upon the ground that the sanction is grossly disproportionate to the violation committed.
+Following an administrative decision, the student retains the right to request an appeal (see Administrative Code Section 3335-23-18) of the original decision..., but Appeals following an administrative decision may do so only be requested upon on the ground that the sanction is grossly disproportionate to the violation committed.